-Spoil Management · All off-site movements of spoil will be tracked and registered; • A target of 100% by weight of beneficial spoil will be reused or recycled (Sustainability Development Guidelines Target); • Beneficial spoil will be reused on site wherever possible: • The principles of the waste management hierarchy will be adopted.
-Legal, contractual • Relevant planning approvals and associated documents (dependent on work package), including Sydney Metro-WSA CSSI 10051 - Specifically the Ministers Conditions of Approval, Revised Environmental Mitigation Measures, CEMF, CTMF, and other requirements OCCS and the Staging Report: • CSSI 10051: MCoA A46, E124, E125, CEMF Requirements 3.5a, 6.1a, 6.2a, 6.2b, 6.3a; TfNSW Sustainability Design Guidelines v 4.0; • Protection of the Environment Operations Act 1997; Protection of the Environment Operations (Waste) Regulation 2005; NSW Waste Avoidance and Resource Recovery Act 2001; Local Government Act 1993; · Local Government (General) Regulation 2005; · Sydney Water Act 1994.
-Controls (means Pre-Construction: and resources) Reduce the amount of spoil being generated through design and construction methodology wherever practicable; • The project would mandate 100% reuse or recycling (on or off-site) of usable spoil; • All relevant personnel working on site will undergo site induction training relating to spoil issues and management strategy; • Design with waste hierarchy approach to minimise waste generated as priority, then reuse on site, reuse off site and finally disposal.
-Construction: • Excess spoil generated on the site, that cannot be reused on-site, off-site or recycled will be classified as per the EPA's Waste Classification Guidelines (2014); • Topsoil generated on site shall be used for revegetation and landscaping purposes wherever practicable;
+Spoil Management • There will be no incidences where spoil is stored in a position where it has the potential to move off-site; Targets • Spoil will be classified as per EPA Waste Classification Guidelines (ENM, VENM, GSW, Special waste); • Opportunities to reuse the spoil within the site will be explored; · All off-site movements of spoil will be tracked and registered; • A target of 100% by weight of beneficial spoil will be reused or recycled (Sustainability Development Guidelines Target); • Beneficial spoil will be reused on site wherever possible; • The principles of the waste management hierarchy will be adopted.
+Legal, contractual • Relevant planning approvals and associated documents (dependent on work package), including Sydney Metro-WSA CSSI 10051 - Specifically the Ministers Conditions of Approval, Revised Environmental Mitigation Measures, CEMF, CTMF, and other OCCS and the Staging Report; requirements • CSSI 10051: MCoA A46, E124, E125, CEMF Requirements 3.5a, 6.1a, 6.2a, 6.2b, 6.3a; • TfNSW Sustainability Design Guidelines v 4.0; • Protection of the Environment Operations Act 1997; Protection of the Environment Operations (Waste) Regulation 2005; NSW Waste Avoidance and Resource Recovery Act 2001; Local Government Act 1993: · Local Government (General) Regulation 2005; · Sydney Water Act 1994.
+Controls (means Pre-Construction: and resources) • Reduce the amount of spoil being generated through design and construction methodology wherever practicable; • The project would mandate 100% reuse or recycling (on or off-site) of usable spoil; • All relevant personnel working on site will undergo site induction training relating to spoil issues and management strategy; · Design with waste hierarchy approach to minimise waste generated as priority, then reuse on site, reuse off site and finally disposal.
+Construction: